 - Why are you remodeling

-- You can use the Canva App to make a vision board for projects but you can also use Pinterest to create vision boards.
+- You can use the Canva App to make a vision board for projects and use Pinterest to create vision boards.
 Sharing your Pinterest board with your Contractor, Architect, and/or Designer can help them to understand your dreams.

 Set a Budget